aheber/sfdx-coverage/README.md

 sfdx-coverage
 =================

+# THIS IS ALPHA LEVEL, STILL FIGURING THINGS OUT, YOU HAVE BEEN WARNED

 Calculate Salesforce code coverage levels.

 Expects you to already have a default scratch org configured for the environment that already holds a copy of all of your code as well as having Lightning Testing Service v1.4 installed.
 Also expects [nyc](https://www.npmjs.com/package/nyc) to be installed and available from the command line.